 Boids

-GPU-accelerated flocking simulation using Reynolds' boids algorithm.
-A compute shader updates positions and velocities each frame — you handle rendering however you want.
+Flocking simulation using Reynolds' boids algorithm.
+A compute shader updates positions and velocities each frame.
+Rendering is separate.

 API